UK Skilled Worker Visa Requirements and Guidance 2022

 If the requirement applies, the applicant need to provide a criminal records certificate for any country they have been present in for 12 months or more (whether continuously or in total) in the 10 years before the date of application, while they were aged eighteen or over.
 However, the requirement may not apply if the applicant provides a satisfactory explanation why it is not reasonably practicable for them to obtain a criminal record certificate from any or all the relevant authorities.

-UK Skilled Worker Visa Requirements
+Documents Required for Skilled Worker Visa UK

 To meet the UK Skilled Worker visa requirements an applicant needs to furnish the following supporting documents with the application:

 - Print out of the UK Skilled Worker Visa Online Application Form

 - a current passport (or other valid travel identification) that shows applicant’s identity and nationality with a blank page on both sides for affixation of the visa vignette

 - certified translation of any documents that are not in English or Welsh